todd-skelton/LinqPaging/README.md

 `dotnet add package LinqPaging`

 ### ToPagedList
 Just call `ToPagedList` on your Linq expression to convert the source into a subset.
+When using Entity Framework, the extension will be translated to SQL using the `Skip` and `Take` methods for you.

 ```csharp
 // defaults to page 1, 20 results per page